maastrichtlawtech/MATCHED/README.md

 To train the text-only benchmark with DeCLUTR-small backbone, run:
 ```
 CUDA_VISIBLE_DEVICES=0 python textClassifier.py \
-    # Set the batch size for training.
+    --batch_size 32 \ # Set the batch size for training.
 Larger values use more memory but may speed up training.
-    --batch_size 32 \
-    # Specify the demographic subset of the dataset to train on.
+    --geography south \ # Specify the demographic subset of the dataset to train on.
+This could be "south", "midwest", "west", or "northeast".
 Here, "south" is the selected group.
-    --demography south \
-    # Define the pretrained model to be used for classification.
+    --model_name_or_path johngiorgi/declutr-small \ # Define the pretrained model for classification.
+The implementation is tested for "johngiorgi/declutr-small" and "AnnaWegmann/Style-Embedding" models.
-    --model_name_or_path johngiorgi/declutr-small \
-    # Specify the tokenizer to use.
+    --tokenizer_name_or_path johngiorgi/declutr-small \  # Specify the tokenizer to use.
 It should match the model to ensure compatibility.
-    --tokenizer_name_or_path johngiorgi/declutr-small \
-    # Set the random seed for the reproducibility of the results.
+    --seed 1111 \  # Set the random seed for the reproducibility of the results.
-    --seed 1111 \
-    # Provide a log entry name, helping identify the experiment configuration.
+    --logged_entry_name declutr-text-only-seed:1111-bs:32-loss:CE-south \  # Provide a log entry name, helping identify the experiment configuration.
-    --logged_entry_name declutr-text-only-seed:1111-bs:32-loss:CE-south \
-    # Specify the learning rate for the optimizer.
+    --learning_rate 0.0001 \  # Specify the learning rate for the optimizer.
 Lower values may ensure more stable training.
-    --learning_rate 0.0001 \
+    --save_dir models/text-baseline/ \ # Directory for models to be saved
 ```